marcomattolab/marcomartorana-web/README.md

 1. Clone this repository to your local machine using `git clone`.
 2. Navigate to the project directory
-3. Start the development live server
+3. Open the main file index.html

 ## License